yayowd/flblog/README.md

 >$ # >    Memory: 68.0K
 >$ # >    CGroup: /system.slice/system-fcgiwrap.slice/fcgiwrap@nginx.socket
 >$ # For the consistency of the configuration file, add a link file here
->$ sudo ln -s /run/fcgiwrap/fcgiwrap-nginx.sock /run/fcgiwrap.sock
+>$ sudo ln -s /run/fcgiwrap/fcgiwrap-nginx.sock /etc/nginx/fcgiwrap.sock
 >$
 >$ # NOTE: You can find socket path in the line starting with "Listen".
 >```
-- diretories
+- directories
 >```shell
->$ # NOTE: The server root is which diretory your like.
+>$ # NOTE: The server root is which directory your like.
 >$ #       may be the /srv or /data/srv or ~/srv
 >$ #       let's assume it is /srv
 >$ sudo mkdir -p /srv/19blog/cgi